 Audience segments is a section in the Audience manager where you can create and manage your your data segments.
 Your website data campaigns allow you to have control over which audience segments can see your ads across YouTube, Gmail, Google Search and the Google Display Network.
 Once you’ve set up an Audience source, you can advertise to an audience segment that you’ve created or to a segment that Google Ads created for you.

 - See all of your data segments in one place.

 - View each segment type, status and size (reach) on each active network.

 - Quickly add your data segments to ad groups and campaigns.

 - Adjust where and to whom your ads appear for optimal ad exposure.

-How Audience lists works
+How Audience segment works